jpillora/sshd-lite/README.md

 I am very new to Go, so usage is very much at your own risk.

-I am building on x64 Linux, I have no idea if it will work on other platforms.
+Built on x64 Linux.
+Won't work on Windows because golang stdlib syslog doesn't support Windows.

 Inspired by https://github.com/regit/pshitt but I want to play with Go.